AdobeDocs/campaign-standard.pt-BR/help/sending/using/understanding-quarantine-management.md

 <!--In the default configuration, the threshold is set at five errors, where two errors are significant if they occur at least 24 hours apart.
 The address is placed in quarantine at the fifth error.
 The error counter threshold can be modified.-->

 O contador de erros será reinicializado se o último erro significativo ocorrer há mais de 10 dias.
-O status do endereço é alterado para **Válido** e excluído da lista de quarentenas pelo workflow de **limpeza do banco de dados.** (Para obter mais informações sobre workflows técnicos, consulte [esta seção](../../administration/using/technical-workflows.md#list-of-technical-workflows).)
+O status do endereço é alterado para **Válido** e excluído da lista de quarentenas pelo workflow de **limpeza do banco de dados.** (Para obter mais informações sobre workflows técnicos, consulte [nesta seção](../../administration/using/technical-workflows.md#list-of-technical-workflows).)